 Consider whether you could improve any of these skills and take advantage of opportunities to flex your strengths to start building your reputation as a dependable employee.
 Sometimes goodwill and professionalism will be the differentiating factor in hiring one candidate over another for a job that they’re equally qualified for.

-Launch your computer and information sciences career today
+Launch your computer and information science career today

 Choose a program that meets your needs